dzirg44/readme/README.md

 > It have a two docker container  linked  through docker-compose util.
 > The Main container "redis-main" created only for example, and not need in real backup operations.
 > If you want to schedule backup, then you must use cron-like program in docker host or  add  shedule function in the backup container.
 - How to run
  - Change docker-compose.yml file.
 Remove the redis-main service,  and add or change vars.
+ - Copy file env.list.example to env.list and change vars in this file (amazon, redis vars etc.)
- - If  you had two or  more regions in Amazon Glacier Service  you must check file  redis-backup/backup.sh and add(change)  your regions.
+ - If  **you had two or  more regions in Amazon Glacier Service**  you must check file  redis-backup/backup.sh and add(change)  your regions.
 Vars in the .env file will be  ignored.
  - Run container used command
   ```
    docker-compose run redis-backup